SAVE THE DATE

-The 33rd Annual Des Moines Civil & Human Rights Symposium took place March 20, 2019 from 8 a.m. to 5:30 p.m. at Des Moines University, featuring the theme "Move Passion to Progress."
+The 34th Annual Des Moines Civil & Human Rights Symposium will be held on Wednesday, March 18, 2020 from 8 a.m. to 5 p.m. at a new location, featuring the theme "Strategizing for the Harvest."

-Check back for information about the 2020 Des Moines Civil & Human Rights Symposium.
+Check back for more information about the 2020 Des Moines Civil & Human Rights Symposium.

 Interested in joining the Planning Committee for the Symposium?
 Contact us at email@example.com for more information.